naynikaw/nayn-viz/final-project-part-two.md

 ## AI acknowledgements

-I used AI to help organize the wireframes, shape the research protocol, and summarize interview findings.
-I wrote the story structure, interpretation, and final decisions myself.
+I used Anti-Gravity to code the storyboard that I wrote and ChatGPT to interpret the data, collect data sources, and consolidate the data with the story structure.
+I wrote the story outline, interpretation, and final decisions myself.